hajarMakrini/mazeGame/README.md

 This project is born out of a passion for gaming and a desire to dive into game development.
 By building this 3D maze game, we aimed to master fundamental game development concepts while delivering an engaging player experience in a dynamic maze environment.

-## Meet the Team 🧑‍💻
+## team project 🧑‍💻

 - **Hajar Makrini** - Project Lead & Developer

 ## Technologies Used 🛠️

-- **SDL2 (Simple DirectMedia Layer):** A robust choice for multimedia integration in games.
+- **SDL2 (Simple DirectMedia Layer):**  We chose SDL2 because it supports multimedia like graphics, audio, and input handling.
+SDL2 is versatile and performs well, making it a favorite for game developers. you can install it : https://www.libsdl.org/download-2.0.php
-- **C Programming Language:** Chosen for performance and low-level system control.
+- **C Programming Language:** We picked C for its performance and control over system resources, which are important in game development.
+Learning C also helped build a strong foundation in programming basics and low-level memory management.
-- **Raycasting:** Classic technique for rendering 3D graphics in a 2D space.
-- **Git:** Version control to manage project history and collaboration.
-- **Makefile:** Automated build processes for efficient development.
+- **Raycasting:**We used raycasting to create the 3D environment
+from a 2D map.
+It's a classic method in game development that makes 3D effects in a 2D space, providing efficient and appealing graphics.
+- **Git:** it was used for version control to manage the project's codebase.
+It made it easy to track changes, collaborate (if needed), and keep a history of the project's development.

+- **Makefile:** The Makefile was used to automate the build process, ensuring the project compiled consistently and efficiently, reducing manual errors and simplifying the development workflow.

 ## Challenges Faced 🎯

-The primary challenge was mastering raycasting to transform 2D maps into realistic 3D environments.
-Precise calculations and efficient coding were crucial to achieving smooth graphics and immersive gameplay.
+The challenging part of developing my 3D maze game was implementing raycasting to transform a 2D map into a 3D world.
+ Raycasting works by sending out rays from the player's perspective, which travel through the maze and detect walls and obstacles

 ## Installation 📥